rsdoiel/antenna/science_and_technology.md

 date: 2025-06-25, from: NASA breaking news

-As part of NASA’s efforts to expand access to space, four private astronauts are in orbit following the successful launch of the fourth all private astronaut mission to the International Space Station.
-A SpaceX Dragon spacecraft lifted off at 2:31 a.m.
-EDT Wednesday from Launch Complex 39A at NASA’s Kennedy Space Center in Florida, carrying [&#8230;]
+Editor’s note: This advisory was updated June 26, 2025, to reflect a change in the docking coverage on NASA+ for Axiom Mission 4, as well as the Dragon spacecraft’s arrival at the International Space Station.
+As part of NASA’s efforts to expand access to space, four private astronauts are in orbit following the successful launch [&#8230;]

 <br>